inspr/core-legacy/doc/sidecar.md

 ### How is the Sidecar created?

 When creating a dApp that contains a Node the user must specify its content, that means creating the docker image of his application and in the yaml of the Node adding the location of the image.
-It is also specified the Channels which this dApp/Node can communicate with.
+It is also necessary to specify the Channels which this dApp/Node can communicate through.

 When the Inspr daemon receives both of this information, the Node is created according to the Docker image specified in it.
 It also creates a Sidecar attached to it, like the example below: